 I had to get creative with pairing since I couldn’t pack much.
 The effort paid off; not only did I pack just enough but I still had plenty of room for souvenirs.

-Ready for me to blow your mind further?
-My backpack was full of camera equipment, a laptop and TONS of charging paraphernalia.
+My backpack was full of camera equipment, a laptop, and TONS of charging paraphernalia.
 Most all my necessities were in my suitcase.
-I was pretty proud of myself, too. 🙂
+It was a tight squeeze in there but it worked.

 Ok, let’s get down to business.
-I’ll add some packing tips for visiting in the Spring then a list of packing necessities.
+First, some tips we found helpful than a list of packing essentials for visiting during the Spring.